 City Council Chairman Myron Lowery declared that “[the statue is] a symbol of racism, of bigotry, and hatred – there’s no need to honor a man that massacred people at Fort Pillow, there’s no need to honor a man who received his millions of dollars and fame from being a slave-trader.”
 In October 2016, the City's effort to move the statue was stifled by the Tennessee Historical Society, whose executive director said she had “no idea” the memorial existed until publicity from the shooting at Emanuel Church in Charleston, SC “brought attention to such proclamations.”

 The Tennessee Heritage Protection Act of 2013 bars cities from relocating, removing, renaming, or otherwise disturbing war memorials on public property.
 This law was passed by a Republican majority in the state legislature specifically to bar cities from removing statues.
 Ironically, this action which removes local authority has been supported by many Confederate supporters who claim that their support of the Confederacy is based on its support for local government.
-With the power to override cities and counties, the mostly-white Historical Commission denied the City’s application for waiver of the law, and so the monument has not been removed.
+With the power to override cities and counties, the mostly-white Historical Commission denied the City’s application for waiver of the law.

-The statue was erected in 1905 as an “enduring moment” to Forrest and still stands in the park today.
+The statue was erected in 1905 as an “enduring moment” to Forrest.
 The Tennessee Historical Commission has provided the park's historical nomination form.
 Throughout twenty-nine pages of detail both about the park and the statue itself, the report does address the controversy surrounding Forrest.
 The document says that the naming of the park (Forrest Park) was suggested two years after the land's development by the president of the Confederate Historical Association in honor of "CSA General and Memphian Nathan Bedford Forrest."
 In describing Forrest and the surrounding controversy, the nomination form reads:

 The namesake of the park and of the statue in the park that bears his name was Lt.
 General Nathan Bedford Forrest, a bold and brilliant cavalry officer for the Confederate army whose daring raids against Union forces in Mississippi and Tennessee raised him to a position of great respect, and perhaps even dread, among his Union peers.
 Even today, Forrest’s military tactics are studied by military historians and his exploits celebrated by Civil War enthusiasts (though his role and the circumstances in the directing forces against Fort Pillow [NHL 5/30/74] and killing of a high number of the fort’s African American troops is still fiercely debated.)
 Prior to the war, Forrest built a personal fortune as a plantation owner and slave dealer in Memphis; after the war, he became the first Grand Wizard of the Ku Klux Klan, and its aim to reestablish Democratic Party rule in the South in the wake of the liberal Republican rule imposed under Reconstruction.
 For these aspects of his career, Forrest is vilified by many as well, particularly among African Americans.